jaepoong/Colorization-GAN/README.md

 ## Evaluation metrics
 ### FID
-After training, for evaluate the perfomance of the generating model, You can evaluate the Frechet Inception Distance(FID) by below code.\
+After training, for evaluating the performance of the generating model, You can evaluate the Frechet Inception Distance(FID) the below code.\
-FID evaluates fidelity and diversity of output of the model. (lowwer = good)\
+FID evaluates fidelity and diversity of output of the model. (lower = good)\
 In this implementation, Because of many parameters, The FID of base model is a little good than Modified model.

 ```bash